 CPR/First Aid training credit can NOT be counted in the first year of licensure, but CPR/First Aid renewal hours can be counted toward ongoing training during subsequent years of licensure.

-New and/or prospective foster parents can earn training credit by watching our webinar, completing this survey and/or attending an open house.
+New and/or prospective foster parents can earn training credit by watching our webinar and/or attending an open house.
 Please let your licensing worker know if you have completed any of these sessions during the initial licensing process.

 Core Training must be completed prior to becoming a licensed foster parent.
 This training is offered at all 3 of the Kids Crossing offices, please see below for upcoming Core Training dates.
 Kids Crossing does try to work around schedules as much as possible, so please contact the individuals below concerning any scheduling conflicts.
 If you have a certificate documenting past completion of Core Training, an Agency Orientation class may be more appropriate.
 Please contact your licensing worker for more information.
 Current foster parents are also welcome to attend for additional training credit.
 Daycare is not provided at the trainings.